chng3/Python_work/README.md

-# base on book "Python Crash Course"
+# The process of learning the book "Python Crash Course"
+- [ ] PART I: Basics